 Start designing your website by adding a new widget.
 To do this, look for an empty area in a column.
 If the template does not have an empty area, you can also delete existing widgets.
 Simply move your mouse pointer over the widget and then click on the X symbol.

 Click on one of the sections.
 This will open the section settings in the left pane.
-Then go to the middle Style tab and click the background image.
-Now choose another picture and click on "Insert media".
+Then go to the middle tab "Style" and click on the background image.
+Now select another image and click on “Insert Media”.

-Go to a Heading widget on the page and click on it.
-Then the heading settings open in the left area.
-Move your mouse pointer to the middle tab "Style" and activate "Typography".
+Go to a heading widget on the page and click on it.
+After that, the heading settings will open in the left pane.
+Hover your cursor over the middle "Style" tab and turn on "Typography."
 Now you can browse the different fonts and choose a different font family.

 These are just some of the features of Elementor.
 As you can see, Elementor is very intuitive and easy to understand, so perfect for your first WordPress website.

 While we've mentioned this point, we can't emphasize enough how important it is to the security of your website.
 If you don't keep your website up to date with theme and plug-in updates, even the most beautiful and best website is worthless!

 Over time, your website is likely to stop working properly, and once a major WordPress update is released, it is also vulnerable to hackers and viruses.

 - Log in to go to the WordPress dashboard

 1. Get a domain name.
 Find a domain name that is not yet taken, register and pay for it.
 It is best to choose something simple and memorable.
 We recommend “.com” or “.de” as the ending.
 Our tip: Wix offers cheap domain names!